-(Most items are published for two weeks.)
+(Deadline for submission is the Friday before publication.
+Most items are published for two weeks.)

 MWS continues to recycle all toner cartridges and cell phones, just bring them to either office.
 Storage is easier if toner boxes are recycled at home.
 Thank you!

 Apples are again being delivered to Merriconeag's Early Childhood Center on Fridays before 11:30am.
 Orders must be placed with Willow Pond Farm (firstname.lastname@example.org) by Thursday at 2:00 p.m..
 Please leave payment in the envelope on the file cabinet in the Early Childhood Office PRIOR to delivery.